-If both enclave and launch token are valid, the function will return a value of $SGX_SUCCESS$.
-The enclave ID (handle) is returned via the enclave_id parameter.
+If the enclave is valid, the function returns a value of SGX_SUCCESS.
+The enclave ID (handle) is returned via the enclave id parameter.

-The library $libsgx_urts.a$ provides this function to load an enclave with Intel(R) SGX hardware, and it cannot be used to load an enclave linked with the simulation library.
-On the other hand, the simulation library $libsgx_urts_sim.a$ exposes an identical interface which can only load a simulation enclave.
-Running in simulation mode does not require Intel(R) SGX hardware/driver.
+The library $libsgx_urts.so$ provides this function to load an enclave with the Intel® SGX hardware, and it cannot be used to load an enclave linked with the simulation library.
+On the other hand, the simulation library $libsgx_urts_sim.so$ exposes an identical interface which can only load a simulation enclave.
+Running in simulation mode does not require Intel® SGX hardware/driver.
 However, it does not provide hardware protection.